Miguel de la Madrid: 1982 election

 De la Madrid had no political experience as an elected official prior to becoming the candidate for the PRI.
 In the assessment of political scientist Jorge G. Castañeda, López Portillo designated De la Madrid as a candidate by elimination, not by choice, and that De la Madrid remained in contention as a candidate because he was never the bearer of bad news to the president.
 Other contenders were Javier García Paniagua and David Ibarra Muñoz.
 When his candidacy was revealed, his "candidacy was greeted with unusual hostility from some sectors of the political establishment--an indication of the emerging rift between the old políticos and emerging technocrats."
 De la Madrid did not run against a strong opposition candidate.
 His campaign rhetoric emphasized traditional liberal values of representation, federalism, strengthening of the legislature and the judiciary.
 There was massive turnout in the election, for the first time in many years, voting overwhelmingly for De la Madrid.

-Presidency
+Presidency (1982–1988)

 De la Madrid inherited the financial catastrophe from his predecessor; Mexico experienced per capita negative growth for his entire term.
 De la Madrid's handling of the devastating 1985 Mexico City earthquake was his own major misstep.
 The end of his administration was even worse, with his choice of Carlos Salinas de Gortari as his successor, the split in the PRI with the exit of Cuauhtémoc Cárdenas, and the government's handling of balloting with election results deemed fraudulent.
 His administration did have some bright spots, with Mexico's becoming a member of the General Agreement on Tariffs and Trade (GATT) in 1985.
 Mexico also was part of the Contadora process to find a solution of the conflicts in Central America.